Skip to content

 Cartier Women’s Initiative

 The Cartier Women’s Initiative aims to encourage and support women who lead startup businesses with the potential to make a social or environmental impact.
+Grant winners receive awards based on tiers, with the highest grant recipient receiving up to $100,000.

-In addition to financial support, grant winners benefit from business mentoring, entrepreneurship workshops and networking opportunities.
+In addition to financial support, grant winners benefit from business mentoring, entrepreneurship workshops, and networking opportunities.

 The Kitty Fund